fabiospampinato/skex/readme.md

 ## Usage

 This library provides various operators, or "ops" for short, which are the building blocks used to construct a schema.
 A schema is a graph of operators, which are the nodes in this graph.
-Each operator has various chainable immutable APIs used to customize it, and it can have a default value and a description.
+Each operator has various chainable immutable APIs used to customize it, and it can have a default value, a title and a description.

 The main methods that each operator has, which are also the main functionality of this library, are: